zeditor01/cdc_examples/C013_security.md

 1. Install Windows Management Console without the embedded access server.
 2. Install the Access Server without the LDAP Option.
-3. Start the access server and create the CDC SYSADMIN userid.
+3. Start the access server and create the CDC SYSADMIN userid. (dmcreateuser command)
 4. Start the Management Console, and login to the Access Server (specifying TCPIP address & port)

 The result of these steps will be that Access Server uses an encrypted local file to hold userids and passwords.